St Mary’s Church is part of the benefice of Barby and Kilsby. It is part of the Daventry Team Ministry and is in the Diocese of Peterborough

 The church holds events throughout the year to which we welcome all villagers and those from further afield.

-Special services include a very popular children’s Carol Service on Christmas Eve, Armed Forces Day in June, a school leavers service to which all the school comes, and a Clypping service in September.
+Special services include a Carol Service on Christmas Eve and a school leavers service to which all the school comes.
 In addition we hold the usual Harvest Festival and Remembrance Day services.

 For further information download more photos of the bells.